wavefrontHQ/docs/pages/doc/proxies_installing.md

   If you do not see your operating system, contact [support@wavefront.com](mailto:support.wavefront.com).

 ## Scripted Installation on a Single Host

+{% include shared/permissions_proxies.html %}

 The Wavefront application has a wizard that guides you through installing a Wavefront proxy and optionally a Telegraf collector agent and setting up a basic configuration using scripts.
 To access the wizard you must have Proxy Management permission.
 To run the wizard:

 1. Open the Wavefront application UI.
 1. Select **Browse > Proxies**.
 1. Select **Add > New Proxy** at the top of the filter bar.
 The Populate Your Data screen displays.
 1. Under **WAVEFRONT PROXY**, click Add Now <i class="fa fa-arrow-right"></i> - Add a Wavefront proxy and optionally a Telegraf collector agent.
 A script displays that runs a Wavefront CLI command to install a Wavefront proxy on your host and register with Wavefront.
     1. Copy the script and run on your host.
     1. When the installation completes, click **Next**.
 The screen reports `Found and registered <hostname>`.
     1. Click **Next**.
 Instructions for running a script to install the Telegraf collector agent display.
     1. Optionally copy the script and run on your host.
     1. Click **Next**, then **Done** twice.
 The Proxies page displays.
 Verify that your proxy is listed.

 You can also install and run the Wavefront CLI directly.
 For more information, see [Wavefront CLI](wavefront_cli).